chibashr/netWORKS/docs/storage_structure.md

 ## Directory Structure

-All netWORKS data is stored in the `@data` directory, with the following structure:
+All netWORKS data is stored in the `data` directory, with the following structure:

 ```
-@data/
+data/
   ├── objects/             # Object-based database storage
   │   ├── devices.json     # Device objects
   │   ├── device_history.json # Device history events